 A decade later, happily retired from general practice, I suppose I was right that blogging would catch on: both Twitter and Facebook are effectively blogging platforms; but wrong that this would greatly affect general practitioners, who seem largely absent from them.
 I guess taking up blogging would be something to be done on the eighth day of the week.
 And the duty of confidentiality makes any discussion of individual cases online so fraught as to be best avoided entirely.
 Neither has the publishing world's snail-like progress towards open access aided trade among doctors in professional articles.
 Progress towards the noble goal of making the world's scientific literature open to anyone who cares to read it, has, to my mind, been disappointingly slow, though things are going in the right direction.

 Anyway, when I moved to France in August 2007 "for six months off" I stopped paying all of my medical subscriptions, including to the Royal College of General Practitioners, and felt that it was only right that I should saw the MRCGP off my name (the M stands for member).
 And as holders of a bachelor's degree in medicine are addressed as doctor only as a courtesy for clinical settings, I have converted, for all purposes, to being a simple monsieur, et toute ma vie y est améliorée.

-how to sleep - It was only after moving to France that I realised what a hard town London was to live in, just because so many social events revolve around alcohol.
-The d...
+how to sleep - It was only after moving to France that I realised what a hard town London was to live in, just because so many social events there revolve around alcohol....